gnudeep/gov-entities/README.md

 To remove a property you need to drop the table and update the  [```node-api/Schema.json```](https://github.com/sudheera/gov-entities/blob/master/node-api/Schema.json) file.
 Any property can be removed except for **name** and **parent**.

-_Both node-api and web-up need to be restared/rebuilt after adding or removing properties._
+_Both node-api and web-ui need to be restared/rebuilt after adding or removing properties._